Cover

 3. Any

-The Any method checks if a collection has at least one element matching a condition.
+Any checks if a collection has at least one element matching a condition.
 Unlike Where and Select, Any doesn’t return a new collection, but either true or false.

 Let’s see if we have watched movies with a low rating.